 And that simple question was the catalyst for so many others: What do we know about them?
 Who is in charge of taking care of them?
 Are they really useful to clean the city’s pollution?
 Do we need more trees in the city?
 Is it true that only the rich neighborhoods have tall trees?
 Are there any historical trees in town?

-We began our investigation aiming to do two different things: connect the citizens with the green giants they see everyday and understand the reality of the city’s arborization plan.1
+We began our investigation aiming to do two different things: Firstly, to connect the citizens with the green giants they see everyday; and secondly, to understand the reality of the city’s tree planting and conservation plans.1

-To do so, we analyzed the urban census of tree planting in Bogotá that the Botanical Garden made in 2007, the only set of information available and that is updated every month.
+To do so, we analyzed the urban census of tree planting in Bogotá that the Botanical Garden conducted in 2007, the only set of information available, and which is updated every month.
 The Botanical Garden refused to give us the full data even after we submitted multiple freedom of information requests filled with legal arguments.
-Their position was a simple one: the data was already available in their DataViz portal.
-Our argument: you can only download 10,000 entries and the database is made up of 1.2 million entries.
+Their position was simple: The data was already available in their DataViz portal.
+Our argument: You can only download 10,000 entries and the database is made up of 1.2 million entries.
 It’s public data, just give it to us!
 Their answer: We won’t give it to you but we will improve our app so you can download 50,000 entries.

-The final product was an eight piece data project that showed the reality of the arborization plan of the city, mapped every single tree – with information about its height, species, and benefits for the city-, debunked many myths around tree planting, and told the stories of some historical trees in town.
-We used Leaflet and SoundCloud for the interactive and the design was implemented by our talented group of coders.
-We also used the StoryMapJS to allow the users to explore the historic trees of the city.
+The final product was an eight-piece data project that showed the reality of the tree planting plans of the city.
+It mapped every single tree—with information about its height, species and benefits for the city—debunked many myths around tree planting, and told the stories of some of the city’s historical trees.
+We used Leaflet and SoundCloud for the interactive elements.
+The design was implemented by our talented group of coders.
+We also used StoryMapJS to allow users to explore the historic trees of the city.

-We decided how and which pieces were important for the story after researching many other similar projects and then partnered with a designer to create a nice UX experience.
+We decided how and which pieces were important for the story after researching many other similar projects and then partnered with a designer to create a good user experience.
 It was our first big data project and a lot of it involved trial and error as well as exploration.

-More importantly, we involved citizens by inviting them to help us build a collaborative tree catalog and to share their own stories regarding the trees we had mapped.
+More importantly, we involved citizens by inviting them to help us build a collaborative tree catalogue and to share their own stories about the trees we had mapped.
 We did so through social media, inviting them to add information about tree species to a spreadsheet.
 Bogotá’s residents continue to help us enrich the catalogue to this day.
 In addition, we shared a WhatsApp number where people could send voice notes with their stories about trees.
-We received almost 100 voice messages from people telling stories of trees where they had their first kiss, trees that taught them how to climb, that protected them from thieves or that were missed because they were cut down.
-We decided to include this audio as an extra filter in the visualization app, so users could also get to know the city’s trees through people’s stories.
+We received almost a hundred voice messages from people telling stories of trees where they had their first kiss, that taught them how to climb, that protected them from thieves or that were missed because they were cut down.
+We decided to include these audio f iles as an additional layer in the visualization app, so users could also get to know the city’s trees through people’s stories.

-The main article and visual was then republished by a national newspaper (both in print and online), and shared by local authorities and many citizens who wanted to tell their stories and transform the relationship people had with their environment.
+The main article and visual was then republished by a national newspaper (both in print and online), and shared by local authorities and many residents who wanted to tell their stories and transform the relationship that other residents have with their environment.
 So far, people have used the map to investigate the city’s nature and to support their own research on the city’s trees.

-For our organisation, this has been one of the most challenging projects we have ever developed.
-But it is also one of the most valuable ones because it shows how data journalism can be about more than just numbers: it can also play a role in creating, collecting and sharing culture and memories, helping people notice things about the places they live (beyond graphs and charts) and multiply and change the relations between people, plants and stories in urban spaces.
+For our organization, this has been one of the most challenging projects we have ever developed.
+But it is also one of the most valuable, because it shows how data journalism can be about more than just numbers: It can also play a role in creating, collecting and sharing culture and memories, help people notice things about the places they live (beyond graphs and charts), and multiply and change the relations between people, plants and stories in urban spaces.